Spokane people: History

-Post-World War II to present
+Post-World War II history

 Around the 1950s, uranium was discovered on the reservation.
 With the development of nuclear weapons and other tools, it was considered highly valuable.
 It was mined (under leases arranged on behalf of the Spokane by the federal government) from 1956 to 1962 out of an open pit.
 This practice was ended, and from 1969 to 1982, uranium was mined at the Midnite Mine.
 The now inactive mine is on the list of Superfund cleanup sites, as the mining process left the grounds and underground water highly contaminated by metals, radionucleides and acidic drainage.

 The creation of dams on the Spokane and related waterways, to generate hydroelectric power and provide water for irrigation in the arid eastern part of the state, has also affected the Spokane people.
 Construction of the Little Falls dam resulted in the end of most of the salmon run at Spokane Falls.
 The Grand Coulee Dam, on the Columbia River, blocked salmon from migrating upriver and ended all salmon runs on the Spokane River.

+The tribe owns the Mistequa Casino Hotel (previously known as the Chewelah Casino) in Chewelah, which opened in 1993, and the Spokane Tribe Resort and Casino in Airway Heights, which opened in 2018.

+The Spokane Tribe is one of several tribal governments in the northwestern United States to offer free bus service on its reservation.